JacobLondon/malaga/README.md

 * Enemy explosions when sprites are available
 * Statically compiled
 * Default sprites if some or all are missing
+* Skinning - just drop in a folder into the skins directory!
+* Highscore system -- compete against your friends!

 # Compiling
 ```bash